How to Become a Phlebotomist in Tacoma WA

 Lakewood, WA 98499

 This program for phlebotomy training in Tacoma WA is taught by Clover Park Technical College.
 This program for phlebotomy training is about 15 minutes southwest of downtown Tacoma.
 The current cost for this program is about $500.
 There is a requirement to have high school diploma or GED prior to signing up.
 Additionally there must be at least one year of prior experience in the heath care field.
 The program is setup into a lecture and laboratory format with most of the classes occurring on Wednesdays late in the afternoon at 4PM to 6PM and on Saturday mornings from 8AM to 10AM.
+In total this phlebotomy program takes about 4 weeks to complete.
 There is a textbook required for the class at an extra cost.
 Note that there is no externship as part of this course.

 Sound Vocational Institute

 There is a 12 week phlebotomy training course taught through Sound Vocational Institute.
 This program costs a total of $2,060.
 This includes $1,800 for tuition and $95 for a registration fee.
 Books and materials are estimated to cost $150 and a $15 fee is required for a background check.
 The classroom portion of the class is eight weeks in length and the externship takes four weeks to finish.

 |Programs:||Bates Technical College||Clover Park Technical College||Sound Vocational Institute|